-The option of adding the Johnson or RTO plan to your existing UBC/Sun Life coverage will have the greatest appeal for individuals who want more extensive travel insurance and also want to address some of the gaps in the UBC/Sun Life EHC insurance.
-The Johnson and RTO plans supplement the UBC/Sun Life EHC insurance by covering 80% (Johnson) or 85% (RTO) of the \$1,000 annual deductible in the UBC/Sun Life plan, by their partial payments for eye glasses and hearing aids, and their broader coverage for paramedical expenses.
+The option of adding the Johnson or RTOERO plan to your existing UBC/Sun Life coverage will have the greatest appeal for individuals who want more extensive travel insurance and also want to address some of the gaps in the UBC/Sun Life EHC insurance.
+The Johnson and RTOERO plans supplement the UBC/Sun Life EHC insurance by covering 80% (Johnson) or 85% (RTOERO) of the \$1,000 annual deductible in the UBC/Sun Life plan, by their partial payments for eye glasses and hearing aids, and their broader coverage for paramedical expenses.

-The Johnson and RTO plans also have separate, much higher limits for emergency travel medical expenses. (\$5,000,000 per person per trip for the Johnson plan and \$2,000,000 per person per trip for the RTO plan.
+The Johnson and RTOERO plans also have separate, much higher limits for emergency travel medical expenses.
+(These are \$5,000,000 per insured individual per policy year for the Johnson plan and \$10,000,000 per insured individual for the RTOERO plan.
 The total lifetime combined limit for in-province and out-of-country expenses of the UBC/Sun Life plan is \$200,000.)
-The Johnson and RTO plans also include trip cancellation and interruption insurance, which the UBC/Sun Life plan does not have.
+The Johnson and RTOERO plans also include trip cancellation and interruption insurance, which the UBC/Sun Life plan does not have.

-Needless to say, the Johnson and RTO plans will also strongly appeal to individuals who don't presently have Extended Health Care insurance, are approaching the lifetime maximum in their existing Extended Health Care insurance, or are concerned about the high cost of their present travel insurance due to age or health status.
+Needless to say, the Johnson and RTOERO plans will also strongly appeal to individuals who don't presently have Extended Health Care insurance, are approaching the lifetime maximum in their existing Extended Health Care insurance, or are concerned about the high cost of their present travel insurance due to age or health status.

-The premiums of the Johnson and RTO plans do not increase with age, unlike the premiums for stand-alone travel insurance like MEDOC.
-This means that by age 76, when the cost of stand-alone travel insurance such as MEDOC increases significantly, the potential savings from the Johnson or RTO plan become even greater.
+The premiums of the Johnson and RTOERO plans do not increase with age, unlike the premiums for stand-alone travel insurance like MEDOC.
+This means that by age 76, when the cost of stand-alone travel insurance such as MEDOC increases significantly, the potential savings from the Johnson or RTOERO plan become even greater.

-If an individual or couple has coverage under the UBC/Sun Life plan and either the Johnson or RTO plan, the Johnson or RTO plan is first payer for eligible out-of-province emergency medical expenses.
-This means that only if an out-of-province expense is not fully covered by the Johnson or RTO insurance would the remainder of the claim be submitted to UBC/Sun Life for reimbursement.
+If an individual or couple has coverage under the UBC/Sun Life plan and either the Johnson or RTOERO plan, the Johnson or RTOERO plan is first payer for eligible out-of-province emergency medical expenses.
+This means that only if an out-of-province expense is not fully covered by the Johnson or RTOERO insurance would the remainder of the claim be submitted to UBC/Sun Life for reimbursement.